How to migrate vaultwarden

 - Locate the

-directory.
-Depending on your Vaultwarden version, thedata
+datadirectory.
+Depending on your Vaultwarden version, thedatafolder can either be in:/opt/vaultwarden/data/var/lib/vaultwarden/data

 - Copy all the contents inside of